 If I value my time in the terms that I’d pay a mechanic or plumber, then I have less than an hour to write the game.
 And trust me, Hollywood Lies took a lot, lot longer to write than 20 hours - and you have the additional security that it’s been tried and tested before it was released to the public.

-Review copies: You might have a bit more luck getting a copy to review - or if you can generate some other kind of publicity.
-However, I know that if I was a publisher I’d want some evidence that you really were going to write a review, and you might want to refer to where you have written other reviews.
+However, I know that if I was a publisher, I’d want some evidence that you really were going to write a review, and you might want to refer to where you have written other reviews.